ldsands/UsefulCodeSnippets/other_software/bash.md

     exec "$SHELL"
     ```

-- To see all of the files in a directory you can use `ls` however if you also want to see the hidden files you need to use `ls -a`
+- To see all of the files in a directory you can use `ls` however if you also want to see the hidden files you need to use `ls -a` to see some details you can use `lh`
+    - I frequently use these all together as shown below:

+    ```sh
+    # this is the command I use most
+    ls -lh -a
+    # here is an alias that I create for this (since I use it so much)
+    alias list="ls -lh -a"
+    ```

+- the in terminal process explorer is shown by typeing `top` to quit press `q`

 - To enable ssh passwordless access to another linux computer you can do the following:
     - First create the generated keys `ssh-keygen -t rsa`
     - Then copy over the keys to the destination computer `ssh-copy-id -i ~/.ssh/id_rsa.pub username@computerdomain`